Remod-org/MonBots/README.md

 Next, you can pick a name or set of names to be randomly assigned to the bots if desired.

 You can and probably do want to assign a kit from the Kits plugin to them.
 This setting can also be an array of kits if desired.

+Beyond the lootable flag, you can set the following items, which are only relevant if lootable == true:
+  - wipeClothing -- Do not copy clothes the NPC wore to the corpse (default true)
+  - wipeBelt -- Do not copy items the NPC had in their belt to the corpse (default true)
+  - wipeMain -- Do not copy items the NPC had in their main inventory to the corpse (default true)
+  - wipeCorpseMain -- Delete the default loot added to an NPC corpse main inventory (default false)  Note that you probably want to set EITHER wipeMain or wipeCorpseMain to true, or set both to false

 Leave pos: [] alone.
 This will be populated at runtime with the spawn point of each bot in case you have to look for them, etc.